irwinsnet/firstapiR/README.md

 1. Version 1.0.0 of firstapiR is still available from github per the firstapiR installation instructions above.

-1. The main difference from version 1.0.0 is that there are three shapes (i.e, types) of *Schedule*, *HybridSchedule*, and *MatchResult* data frames.
-The three shapes are *team*, *alliance*, and *match*.
+1. The main difference from version 1.0.0 is that there are three widths of *Schedule*, *HybridSchedule*, and *MatchResult* data frames.
+The three widths are *team*, *alliance*, and *match*.
 Team data frames have one row per team, requiring six rows to contain all of the data for a single match.
 The *station* column specifies the station to which the team was assigned.
 Alliance data frames have three teams per row, with one row for the blue alliance and